-Fiorenzo Omenetto, Associate Dean for Research
+Fiorenzo Omenetto, Dean of Research

-Fio Omenetto, Associate Dean for Research, is the Frank C. Doble Professor in the Department of Biomedical Engineering.
+Fio Omenetto, Dean of Research, is the Frank C. Doble Professor in the Department of Biomedical Engineering.
 The School of Engineering Office of Research is responsible for creating a supportive environment to enhance research productivity and active scholarship.
 It initiates, supports and sustains programs and activities to increase faculty participation in research with an emphasis on collaborative and interdisciplinary efforts.
 The Office of Research is also responsible for working with the remainder of the Dean's Office to effectively communicate both internally and externally the many advances made by faculty and students.

 Omenetto received his doctorate at Universita' di Pavia, Italy, in electrical engineering and applied physics.
 Omenetto's research is heavily focused on interdisciplinary themes that span nonlinear optics, nanostructured materials (such as photonic crystals and photonic crystal fibers), optofluidics and biopolymer based photonics.
 His Silk Lab has pioneered the use of silk as a material platform for photonics, optoelectronics and high-technology applications and is actively investigating novel applications that rely on this new technology base.
 He is a fellow of the Optical Society of America.
 In 2011, he was named a Guggenheim Fellow by the John Simon Guggenheim Memorial Foundation.

-Karen Panetta, Associate Dean for Graduate Education
+Karen Panetta, Dean of Graduate Education

 Karen Panetta received a B.S. in Computer Engineering from Boston University, and a M.S. and Ph.D. in Electrical Engineering from Northeastern University.
 Her research focuses on developing efficient algorithms for simulation, modeling, signal and image processing for security and biomedical applications.
 Panetta is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and was awarded the 2013 IEEE Award for Distinguished Ethical Practices for exemplary contributions and leadership in developing ethics and social responsibility in students.
 Her volunteer service with the IEEE has brought much collaboration and increased exposure to Tufts University.
 Her commitment to promoting the interests of the university is also evident in her service on the AS&E Executive Committee and as its liaison to the Trustee University Advancement Committee.